 Long-acting injectable treatment maintains viral suppression

-A combination of two once-a-month, long-acting injectable anti-HIV drugs showed a very low rate of therapeutic failure and a favorable safety profile, according to the results of two phase III trials presented yesterday Conference on Retroviruses and Opportunistic Infections (CROI 2019) in Seattle.
+A combination of two anti-HIV Long-acting vials taken once a month had a very low rate of therapeutic failure and a favorable safety profile, according to the results of two phase III trials presented yesterday.
+Conference on Retroviruses and Opportunistic Infections (CROI 2019) in Seattle.

 Dual injections of cabotegravir, an experimental integrase inhibitor and the non-nucleoside reverse transcriptase inhibitor (NNRTI) rilpivirine, currently available as a pill (Edurant), maintained viral suppression among people with treatment experienceviral suppression among people with treatment experience, changing from a standard oral regimen and between previously untreated patients after a short induction period of three drugs.

 In addition, the study participants expressed a high level of satisfactiona high level of satisfaction with monthly injections compared to the daily pills, and almost everyone said they would rather use the injectable method, reported Dr. Susan Swindells of the University of Nebraska Medical Center and Dr Chloe Orkin of the Queen Mary.

 Phase II LATTE studies have previously shown that a simplified oral regimen of cabotegravir plus rilpivirine is effective as maintenance therapy.
 This supported the evaluation of injectable formulations of the two drugs in previously untreated patients.
 As reported at the International AIDS Conference of 2016, 91% of people who received injections every 4 weeks and 92% of people who did this every 8 weeks undetectable viral load in week 48.